Wouters (b. 1958 Brussels), lived and worked in Paris, Tokyo, Italy, Dubai, Los Angeles and Brussels.

 In his career as an artist he has shown an intense sensitivity to the nature of both the body and the spirit.

-After studying and dancing with Maurice Béjart and Lindsay Kemp, Wouters started working as a performing artist and as an independent filmmaker, his work selected by the British Film Institute, the Tsukuba University Japan, the Director Fortnight section (Quinzaine des réalisateurs) at the Cannes Film Festival in 1981 (Brian Eno – Music for Films), and receiving several awards in international film festivals, New-York, San Francisco, Paris, Praha, Teheran, Montreal.
+After studying and dancing with Maurice Béjart and Lindsay Kemp, Wouters started working as a performing artist and as an independent filmmaker, his work selected by the London Film-Makers’ Co-op, the Tsukuba University Japan, the Director Fortnight section (Quinzaine des réalisateurs) at the Cannes Film Festival in 1981 (Brian Eno – Music for Films), and receiving several awards in international film festivals, New-York, San Francisco, Paris, Praha, Teheran, Montreal.

 In the 90’s he worked as a film maker and fashion photographer, his speciality being Beauty and Woman expressed in a simple and natural manner.(Lancôme, Chanel, Yves Saint Laurent, Givenchy, Louis Féraud, Tag Heuer, etc.)